jckkrr/AusVotes2022_TPPanalysis/README.md

 Further divergence can be found when looking at relationship/correlation between the 2022 swing and various available demographic factors.

 Rarely is this as strong as when looking at relative social advantage.
-Ordered numerically by category, it creates an almost prefect spectrum.
+Ordered numerically by socio-economic category, it creates an almost prefect spectrum.

 ![image](https://github.com/jckkrr/AusVotes2022_TPPanalysis/assets/69304112/78620601-6769-42fb-affe-81f392230d5b)